Greg-R/qsd2/README.md

 The PCB was designed using the open-source design tool Kicad 7.

-The QSD2 evolved from the original V010 design which remains the most recently published receiver module for the T41.
+The QSD2 evolved from the original V010 design which remains the most recently published receiver module for the T41 Software Defined Transceiver.

-The goals of the QSD2 are to improve receiver performance, and in particular, the performance on the 10 meter amateur radio band.
+The goals of the QSD2 are to improve receiver performance, and in particular, the performance in the 10 meter amateur radio band.

 Gerber files for PCB fabrication are included in the gerbers folder.
 A PDF of the schematic is included for quick viewing of the circuit design.